kowai-onigiri/Studio-Ghibli-API-Tutorial/README.md

 This is a solution to Tania Rascia's [How to Connect to an API with JavaScript](https://www.taniarascia.com/how-to-connect-to-an-api-with-javascript/).

+Note: I included Rascia's comments in my script to use as reference should I need them for future projects.

 ## Table of contents

 - [Overview](#overview)